Feelgood Management in the Tinyhouse University

 living the beauty in tiny houses in Europe.

-My exploratory intention as an actor of our Tinyhouse University sets a language in an experimental and creative way that draws attention to the relevance and beauty of mobility in the smallest part of our lives and can make a big difference from this point of view.
-I'm the Lifestyle
+My exploratory intention as the co-founder of our Tinyhouse University sets a language in an experimental and creative way that draws attention to the relevance and beauty of mobility in the smallest part of our lives and can make a big difference from this point of view.

 Our Tinyhouse University is a Berlin collective of architects, designers, unconventional thinkers, minimalists, educational activists and refugees.

 Initiated in 2016 by the Berlin architect Van Bo Le-Mentzel and co-founded by many other people.
 We aim to develop innovative solutions to the crucial challenges of our future.

 From August 2017 to March 2018 the Tinyhouse University was guest at the Bauhaus Archive / Museum of Design.
 During this time it was part of the Bauhaus Campus in Klingelhöfer Str.
 14 in 10785 Berlin.

 Our working groups consist of professionals from various industries.
 We research and work on topics like mobile structures, flexible housing and housing units, transformable furniture, affordable housing and affordable livelihoods, migration areas, legal aspects of small houses, recycling and upcycling, autarky, co-working, permaculture, anthropology, new technologies, social justice and participation, education, democracy, sustainability, reduction to the essentials, natural cycles and art and design in small spaces.